1. What to Read

 Some, like the ancient Greek philosopher Aristotle, believed reading is essential for developing critical thinking and gaining knowledge.
 Others, like the French philosopher Michel de Montaigne, felt that too much reading could lead to losing one’s voice and individuality.
 The German philosopher Friedrich Nietzsche believed that books could be dangerous if they lead to the uncritical acceptance of others’ ideas.

 Arthur Schopenhauer, the German philosopher, believed that books were a valuable source of knowledge and inspiration.
-Still, he also thought too much reading could be detrimental to one’s intellectual and spiritual development.
+Still, he also thought too much reading could harm one’s intellectual and spiritual development.

-Here is a quote from Schopenhauer that encapsulates his views on the value of reading: “To read too many books is harmful.
-In most men, it first inspires a certain arrogance and vainer; then it leads to a certain narrowness and finally to a certain effeminacy.”
+Schopenhauer’s quote encapsulates his views on the value of reading: “To read too many books is harmful.
+In most men, it first inspires a certain arrogance and vainer; then leads to a certain narrowness and finally to a certain effeminacy.”

 What about the idea of reading one book every week?
 Here is what this author thinks.

-Most people in this day and age balance their time between a full-time job and their family with activities like reading confined to at most a couple of hours a day, perhaps less.
+Most people today balance their time between a full-time job and their family with activities like reading confined to at most a couple of hours a day, perhaps less.
 Therefore, making your next read worthwhile is vital, especially if you avoid giving up on a book midstream.

 The following are three heuristics that this author often uses when deciding on his next book.